 Barry Salzman is an award-winning contemporary artist who currently works in photography, video and mixed media.
 His projects have been shown across the globe and his work widely published.
-He is the recipient of the 2018 Deeper Perspective International Photographer of the Year title awarded by the International Photography Awards (IPA), for a project entitled The Day I Became Another Genocide Victim that addresses the Rwandan genocide.
+He is the recipient of the 2018 International Photographer of the Year award in the Deeper Perspective category from the International Photography Awards (IPA), for his project The Day I Became Another Genocide Victim that endeavors to humanize victims of the Rwandan genocide.

-Salzman was born in Zimbabwe and grew up in South Africa during the Apartheid years, before emigrating to the United States of America (USA), where he has worked for the last 30 years.
+Salzman was born in Zimbabwe and grew up in South Africa during the Apartheid years, before emigrating to the United States of America, where he has worked for the last 35 years.
 He has had a lifelong passion for photography, and after an initial business career in New York, he transitioned to working as a full-time artist.
 He currently resides between New York City and Cape Town, when not traveling for a project or assignment.

 Salzman’s interest in photography began as a teenager in South Africa.
 He was moved to document racially segregated areas, particularly the black informal settlements displaced to the outskirts of white suburbs, in an effort to understand the politically entrenched racial inequality that surrounded him.
 Today, his work continues to explore challenging social, political and economic issues, much of it focused on community, heritage and identity.

 Salzman’s latest exhibition The Other Side of Christmas will be shown at Deepest Darkest art gallery in Cape Town, South Africa from 7 November to 28 December 2019.
 This substantial body of work depicts everyday scenes across the American South between the 2014 USA mid-term elections, the precursor to the divisive 2016 Presidential elections, and Christmas.
 It is Salzman’s personal exploration of the ‘American Dream’ and what it means to be ‘American’.